Koala genome cracked Down Under to help save species

 The Australian led consortium of scientists comprised 54 scientists from 29 different institutions across seven countries.
 They have sequenced over 3.4 billion base pairs and more than 26,000 genes in the Koala genome – which makes it slightly larger than the human genome.
 Unlocking the genomic sequence gives scientists unprecedented insights into the unique biology of the koala.

 Earlham Institute’s former Director of Science, Professor Federica di Palma, added: “This important and very successful collaboration with our partners in Australia has paved the way for future research into decoding other marsupial genomes, which will have important insights into improving conservation and better understanding health.”

 Koalas face a number of threats to their survival.
 In addition to the loss of their natural range since the arrival of Europeans, which severely reduces their genetic diversity, koalas face the daily threat of being run over by cars or attacked by dogs even in areas where they are thriving.

 Furthermore, chlamydia is a persistent menace, causing blindness and infertility, while koalas also suffer from the koala retrovirus (KoRV).
-Dr Graham Etherington in the Di Palma Group at the Earlham Institute, added: “The Koala genome provides us with an excellent platform to look into previously unknown anti-microbial genes that could be leveraged for human health.”
+Dr Graham Etherington at the Earlham Institute, added: “The Koala genome provides us with an excellent platform to look into previously unknown anti-microbial genes that could be leveraged for human health.”